Welcome to today's edition of the Rush 24-7 podcast.

 So I hope you don't mind that I was a bit redundant.

-But I think it's it's absurd and preposterous to assert and to believe that the Russians affected voting.
+But I think it's absurd and preposterous to assert and to believe that the Russians affected voting.

 That the Russians hacked the election, and that meant that they changed the results.